OpenKG-ORG/EasyDetect/README.md

 ## 🌟Overview

 EasyDetect is a systematic package which is proposed as an easy-to-use hallucination detection framework for Multimodal Large Language Models(MLLMs) like GPT-4V, Gemini, LlaVA in your research experiments.

+## Acknowledgement

+Part implementation of this project were assisted and inspired by the related hallucination toolkits including [FactTool](https://github.com/GAIR-NLP/factool), [Woodpecker](https://github.com/BradyFU/Woodpecker), and others.
+We follow the same license for open-sourcing and thank them for their contributions to the community.

 ### Unified Multimodal Hallucination